Thermalization in Quenched Open Quantum Cosmology: Introduction and summary

-In this paper, we aim to study the thermalization phenomena at late times of two-point correlation functions from the solution obtained in the background of de Sitter space-time using quantum quench protocol.
-By making use of the well known \textit{Caldeira Leggett Model}, we start with two interacting scalar fields in the background of de Sitter spactime.
-By doing the Euclidean path integration over one scalar field, we construct the reduced subsystem of our interest consisting of one scalar field described by an effective partition function.
-We then argue that our \textit{Caldeira Leggett Model} in the context of cosmology, in the background of curved space-time which describes the stochastic particle production, could be translated in the language of Schr\"odinger quantum mechanics in one dimension where one studies the motion of electron in a wire in the presence of an impurity.
-We then identify the potential involved in the Schr\"odinger equation with the quench protocol and study the thermalization properties of two-point correlators, their spatial derivatives and canonically conjugate momentum field in the ground state and generalized Calabrese-Cardy (gCC) states.
-We find that the dynamics of the post-quench state of the field of our interest can be described in terms of the state of the generalized Calabrese-Cardy (gCC) form and compute different types of two-point correlation functions in this context.
-We explicitly find that our post quench gCC state could be represented by the conserved $W_{\infty}$ algebra after the mechanism of quench protocol in de Sitter space and found the conserved charges to be significantly different from the flat space-time. \\ \\ \underline{The main results of the paper are as follows:}\\ \begin{itemize} \item Our prime motivation in this work, is to study the thermalization phenomenon in de Sitter space-time.
+\item Also the present framework allows us to study the particle production process during and after reheating with the help of the constructed post-quench state and the state responsible to achieve thermalization in the present framework.
+Signatures of such particle productions can be directly found in the enhancement of the power spectra in Fourier space, which we have explicitly computed from the two-point cosmological correlations in this paper.

+\item Last but not the least, additionally, the present framework can also be utilized to study the natural origin and outcomes of warm inflation where in absence of reheating one can thermalize an underlying theory. \end{enumerate} \underline{The main results of the paper are as follows:}\\ \begin{itemize} \item Our prime motivation in this work, is to study the thermalization phenomenon in de Sitter space-time.
 It is important in the sense that if a system does not thermalize, we can't study its equilibrium properties for the system under consideration.
 This phenomenon was studied using free quantum field theories with massive scalar and fermion fields earlier in $1+1$ and $1+2$ dimensional flat space-time \cite{Mandal:2015kxi,Banerjee:2019ilw}, but not, to the best of our knowledge, in the context of de Sitter space, which has its own cosmological importance.
 In this paper, we have demonstrated how one can implement the same methodology to study the thermalization phenomena using free quantum field theory of a scalar field having an effective time-dependent mass term in $1+3$ dimensional de Sitter space written in planar coordinates.

 \item To implement this methodology we use the phenomena of quantum mechanical quench in our setup.
 This is a very successful technique providing a consistent theoretical way to equilibrate and hence thermalize a quantum mechanical system, initially out of equilibrium due to some response in the system.
 This technique provides a continuous description of the system in the associated time scale as it helps to express the quantum mechanical state of the system just before thermalization in terms of the state before applying quench.
 In this case, explicit solution of the time evolution of the quantum state from the time-dependent Hamiltonian of the system in $1+3$ dimensional de Sitter space is not needed.